 3. Remington RM1425 Limb N Trim 8 Amp 14-Inch Lightweight Corded Electric Chainsaw

 This Remington model is lightweight and perfect for small limbs or young trees.
-At just $41.62 this is a great choice for the casual user with lighter jobs.

 - Wraparound hand guard protects the user from flying debris